The National Accessible Scheme (NAS) is the only scheme that rates the accessibility of visitor accommodation throughout England.

 Find out how The Byre made small changes to their B&B and why the National Accessible Scheme was important to their business.

-You can also read about SACO apartments' experience of the National Accessible Scheme.
+You can also read about SACO apartments' (PDF, 2.04MB) experience of the National Accessible Scheme.